Updated on Mar 8, 2025

 Instructions For Master’s Students

 To complete a pathway as a Master’s student, you must take one course that is a core course for the pathway and a second that is either a core course or a graduate course in the pathway.
 You don’t need to take the intermediate courses.
 Taking a related course won’t count as being part of the pathway.
+The course you chose that is substantially different from your Pathway cannot be a course taken at another institution.

 The current pathways are: